Founder & Leadership Teams

 As deals grow in size in Africa, so does the size of the founding team.
 Solo founders make up 27 percent of small deals below $1 million, but this proportion falls to 13 percent for deals of $10 million or more.
 Gender-diverse founding teams are larger - though this is largely a consequence of the fact that when a solo founder raises $1 million or more, that founder is male in 95 percent of cases.

 Global studies have shown that founders are eliminated fairly quickly along the scale-up journey.
-Fewer than 25 percent of founders stayed on as CEO until an IPO; Wasserman's analysis in Harvard Business Review found of 212 US companies revealed that by the time ventures are three years old, half the founders are no longer CEO.
+Wasserman's analysis in Harvard Business Review of 212 US companies revealed that by the time ventures are three years old, half the founders are no longer CEO; in year four, only 40 percent are still in the role; and fewer than 25 percent stay on as CEO through their company's IPO.
+The substantive treatment of founder transition as a scaling-decision inflection point - drawing on Wasserman's broader The Founder's Dilemmas empirical study - sits in The Scaling Decision Log Decision 1.
 No equivalent studies examine the longevity of African CEOs backed by investors - a consequential research gap given the ecosystem's much shorter institutional history.

 Experience counts

-The post-2022 correction period has added empirical texture to the experience question.
+The implication for founder analysis is direct.
+Scaling is an experience game in the precise human-capital sense: the productive capability that enables a founder to navigate product-market fit, competition, and organisational growth accumulates through cycles of decision and outcome that cannot be compressed into formal training.
+The post-2022 correction period has added empirical texture to this.
 Founding teams that demonstrated resilience through the funding contraction were disproportionately those with prior experience of operating under capital constraint - founders who had built businesses in African markets before the 2020–22 funding boom, or who had worked in operational roles at established companies rather than moving directly from education into venture building.
-The IGC working paper on management training effects finds that younger entrepreneurs respond more strongly to structured business training interventions - suggesting that experiential learning gaps can be partially closed through deliberate support.
+The IGC working paper on management training effects finds that younger entrepreneurs respond more strongly to structured business training interventions - suggesting that experiential learning gaps can be partially closed through deliberate support, in line with Mincer's empirical finding that the returns to structured experience-substitutes are highest at the early-career stage.
 The experience advantage is not primarily about formal credentials.
 It is about having navigated uncertainty and made hard operational decisions before the current venture's survival depended on it.

 AI has introduced a partial counterpoint to the experience argument for certain venture types.
-AI tools now enable less experienced founders to access capabilities in financial modelling, market analysis, legal document review, and customer intelligence that previously required expensive specialist hires or long apprenticeships.
-The experience advantage has not disappeared - but its shape has changed.
+The substantive treatment of how AI changes the returns to founder experience sits in What AI changes about African scaling; the implication for founder-attribute analysis is that the experience advantage has not disappeared but its shape has changed.
 Domain knowledge and market judgment remain as valuable as ever.
 The technical execution gap between experienced and inexperienced teams has narrowed.
-The WEF Chief People Officers Outlook September 2025 identifies AI, big data, and digital literacy as the fastest-growing skill areas, while noting that leadership quality - adaptability, systems thinking, and cross-boundary problem-solving - remains the scarcest and most consequential capability for scaling organisations in Sub-Saharan Africa.
+The WEF Future of Jobs Report 2025 identifies AI, big data, and technological literacy as the fastest-growing skill areas globally, including for Sub-Saharan Africa; the same survey shows that the human-centred capabilities scaling organisations rely on most - analytical thinking, resilience, leadership and social influence, systems thinking - remain the scarcest skills employers report being able to find in the available talent pool.

 Founder educational profile contributes

-The Nigerian case is particularly striking: 92 percent of the funding raised by Nigerian startups was raised by startup CEOs who last studied abroad - a stark illustration of the education-access-to-capital nexus that the offshore incorporation dynamic compounds further.
-The structural advantage of international educational networks is not just about knowledge.
-It is about investor familiarity, term-sheet literacy, and access to the institutional networks through which growth-stage capital flows.
+The Nigerian case is particularly striking: in 2021, per Africa: The Big Deal analysis, 92 percent of the funding raised by Nigerian startups went to startup CEOs whose last degree was obtained outside Africa - a stark illustration of the education-access-to-capital nexus that the offshore incorporation dynamic compounds further.
+More recent systematic data of equivalent granularity has not been published, but the structural conditions producing the 2021 pattern have not materially changed.
+The structural advantage of international educational networks is not just about knowledge in the cognitive-skill sense.
+It is about investor familiarity, term-sheet literacy, and access to the institutional networks through which growth-stage capital flows - the social-capital component of human capital that Becker named four decades ago and that the African scaling-finance market expresses with unusual clarity.

 Serious diversity challenges still prevail despite recent efforts